Geofoods/George-s-Attire/README.md

 <img width="1916" height="829" alt="Screenshot 2026-09-04 220214" src="https://github.com/user-attachments/assets/ee2d71ea-7d7b-4612-9d4f-c9a1d6878b7f" />

 George's Attire is my own small business that makes custom apparel for individuals, teams, small businesses, and local organizations near me.
-You can choose a type of apparel, upload artwork, configure print locations, add items to a cart, and pay with Stripe integration.
-The site also has an account system and bulk quote requests with it using Supabase as the back-end.
+You can choose an apparel type, upload artwork, configure print locations, add items to a cart, and pay via Stripe integration.
+The site also includes an account system and bulk quote requests, using Supabase as the back end.

 ## Features